 The responsibility of the Graduate Program Committee is to assess the academic and professional progress of all graduate students and ensure that adequate progress is being made toward the degree master of science in biomedical sciences.
 Reviewed material will include the academic record, subjective evaluations by course directors and faculty, written notes, progress toward completion of their research project and written thesis, as well as other material necessary to fully evaluate the student’s progress.

-Non-voting consultants to the Graduate Program Committee will be the Registrar, representative(s) of the residential Admissions team, and an admissions counselor.
+Non-voting consultants to the Graduate Program Committee will be the Registrar, representative(s) of the residential Admissions team, and a second year BMS student approved by the Graduate Program Committee.
 The Registrar serves as a non-voting consultant to the Graduate Program Committee.
 In the event that a course director is also a voting member of the committee, he or she will retain voting privileges.

 To evaluate student progress, the Graduate Program Committee will be convened by the Chair at the end of each academic term on an as needed basis, or at the end of the first, second, and third academic years to review student progress.
 The Graduate Program Committee can also be convened by the Chair at any time to consider professionalism issues or lack of academic progress by any student.

 At such time, the Graduate Program Committee may require or recommend the following: